wujam/neu_cs_sdev/Santorini/README.md

 for players and guards against players that could be broken or malicious.
 It passes up useful errors to callers informing them of how the player broke.

+* The directory also contains `tournament_manager.py`, an implementation of the Tournament Manager The Tournament manager is handed a configuration through a python IO object that it reads and runs a tournament after it is configured.
+It delivers a list of players that broke in order throughout the tournament and the list of meet-ups between that occured in order throughout the tournament.

 Common
 ------